floriangeigl/floriangeigl.github.io/data_privacy.md

 **6. Your Rights**

 Depending on your location, you may have the right to:
-* Access the data we hold about you
+* Access the data I hold about you
 * Request correction or deletion of your data
 * Withdraw your consent to data processing
 * Object to certain types of processing